Bees, Wasps, Hornets – First Aid for Stings. What to do if you get stung by a bee or wasp?

 Stinging insects prefer dark colors, so to reduce the risk of stinging, it is better to wear light-colored clothes.
 It is best to avoid – strong perfumes, aftershaves, other fragrant preparations.

-Wasps are DANGEROUS; killing one causes all the wasps in the nest to attack, because when killed, the venom sac bursts and releases a chemical substance whose smell provokes the insects to attack.
+Wasps are DANGEROUS, killing one causes all the wasps in the nest to attack, because when killed, the venom sac bursts, releasing a chemical substance whose smell provokes the insects to attack.

 At the moment of sting, the injected venom causes: